ColoredCow/portal/README.md

-# Welcome to Employee Portal
+# Welcome to ColoredCow's Employee Portal

 Solution for organizations to manage all operations' data.
 Built over GSuite.